TaDonker/TaDonker.github.io/_posts/2017-03-01-welcome-to-jekyll.md

 ![TemporalEmbedding](../assets/images/TempEmb.png)

-Figure 9: The conventional positional encoding, which defines the order within a sequence, and a temporal embedding are combined.
+The conventional positional encoding, which defines the order within a sequence, and a temporal embedding are combined.
 The temporal embedding models the weekday and the hour of the day of each element with learned embeddings and additionally a global timestamp, which defines the point in time on the whole dataset, is added.

 ---
+### Results

 ![Comparison](../assets/images/PE_comp.png)
-Figure 12: Median and best results of the 50%-Quantile forecast for the tested positional encodings.
+Median and best results of the 50%-Quantile forecast for the tested positional encodings.
 The relative positional encoding combined with the temporal embedding (Relative+Temp) performs best, followed by omitting conventional positional encodings and only using the temporal embedding (Temp_only).
 Combining a learned embedding with the temporal embedding (PosEmb+Temp) performs similar.
 With a slightly worse median but a larger variance is the sinusoidal encoding enriched with the temporal embedding (Sinus+Temp).
 The worst results are the learned embedding (PosEmbedding) and the fixed sinusoidal encoding (SinusPE) encodings with temporal information provided as covariates.